ctsrc/toy_transaction_engine/README.md

 If a current dispute cannot be found then we return an error indicating this.

-(Meanwhile, if a dispute is found then it also means that the transaction still exists, so we don't need to have an error type for a situation where transaction does not exist.)

 (As with disputes, user id must match, and is handled because we include the user id in the key that we look up dispute by.)